logotype

 How to add an event widget

 Are you longing for the next company party or want to know how long it has been since the last party?
-Then we have both up and down counters that you can show on your screens.
-Follow these steps to see how you add a counter to your screen.
-1. Click here 2.
-Click "Publish" 3.
-Click on the location or area you want to publish the counter to.
-4. Click the area you want to publish to 5.
-Click "Add new" 6.
-Click “Automated content” 7.
-Click "Add counter" 8.
-Click here to change between up and down counter 9.
-Click here and set the time and date for the up or down counter 10.
-Here you can edit the name above the counter 11.
-Click "Time units" 12.
-Here you can turn off the time units you don't want to show 13.
-Click here to go back 14.
-Click here to access general settings for the counter 15.
-Click here to access the settings for the title field 16.
-Here you have options for font, font weight, font size and font color 17.
-Click here to go back 18.
+Whether building anticipation for a sale, celebrating safety milestones, or showcasing progress towards a goal, a live counter creates a sense of urgency, motivation, and shared purpose.
+It distills a key message into a single, powerful number, making the information not just seen, but felt by the audience.
+In this guide we will show you how to add an up or down counter widget to your screen.
+Table of contents * Instructions * FAQ Instructions: Follow these steps to see how you add a counter to your screen.
+1. Click Signage In the main menu 2.
+Click on the screen or group where you want to publish to.
+In this example, we select the screen called Entré.
+If you want to publish to a group, you instead select Screen groups in the main menu.
+3. Click the playlist button in the area you want to publish to 4.
+Click "Add new" 5.
+Click “Automated content” 6.
+Click "Add counter" 7.
+Click here to change between up and down counter 8.
+Click here and set the time and date for the up or down counter 9.
+Here you can edit the name above the counter 10.
+Click "Time units" 11.
+Here you can turn off the time units you don't want to show 12.
+Click here to go back 13.
+Click here to change appearance for the counter 14.
+Click here to access the settings for the title field 15.
+Here you have options for font, font weight, font size and font color 16.
+Click here to go back 17.
 When you are happy with your counter, click Add to playlist.
-19. Click here if you want to change the name of the counter 20.
-Click "Select folder" 21.
-Click on the folder you want to save the counter to 22.
-Click "Select folder" 23.
-Click "Save"
+18. Click here if you want to change the name of the counter 19.
+Click "Select folder" 20.
+Click on the folder you want to save the counter to 21.
+Click "Select folder" 22.
+Click "Save" FAQ * Does the Up and down counter widget work without network? * Yes if the screen has cached the widget it will work without network. * Does the Up and down counter widget get it's time settings from a server or from the screens internal clock? * The widget receives it's time settings from the screen's internal clock.

 ICal Calendar